pump-io/pump.io/README.md

 ### Configuration

-The ActivityPump uses a single `config.js` file in the main directory for configuration options.
+pump.io uses a single `config.js` file in the main directory for configuration options.
 You can look at `config.js.sample` for some details.